QuaCCAToo modules

 Overwrites the run method of the parent class.
 Runs the simulation and stores the results in the results attribute.
 If the system has no initial state, the propagator is calcualated.
 If an observable is given, the expectation values are stored in the results attribute.
 For the Rabi sequence, the calculation is optimally performed sequentially instead of in parallel over the pulse lengths, thus the run method from the parent class is overwritten.

-A class containing Ramsey experiments, inheriting from the PulsedSimulation class.
+A class containing Ramsey experiments.

 Methods